HewlettPackard/shs-docs/docs/portal/developer-portal/user/user_configurable_libfabric_environment_variables.md

 Default settings are also current as of the SHS 2.1.2 release but can change in the future.

-Users of the HPE Cray Programming Environment (PE) will find additional information in the PE documentation.
+Users of the HPE Cray Supercomputing Programming Environment (CPE) will find additional information in the CPE documentation.